yinchi/k8s-demo/README.md

 ## Running the cluster

+All Kubernetes resources are associated with the `myapp` namespace.

 ### Initialisation

 Use kind to start a cluster.
 The file `config.yaml` is used to set up our file mounts (e.g. for databases).